-Cabernet Sauvignon is very distinctive in nature.
+Cabernet Sauvignon, (like Blackstone Cabernet Sauvignon) is very distinctive in nature.
 In fact, almost every wine-growing country has it.
 Yes, it’s that popular!
 It is the most served wine in big events and formal parties.
-The red wine grapes can grow in any climate, even harsh weather conditions like an excessive amount of sunshine.
+Red wine grapes can grow in any climate, even in harsh weather conditions like an excessive amount of sunshine.
 This wine is everything you’ve ever wanted in a glass.

 Now, if you’re looking to get a high-quality Cabernet Sauvignon, here are some of the features you should look out for:

 If you want to get a delicious Cabernet Sauvignon, you need to check out the color because the wines are known for dark or inky purple color, depending on the region.
 It should look rich.

 This color is a result of the dark cherry and thick-skinned grape that was used in making the wine.
 When the wine is aging, a brick red color will be seen at the edges of your glass.

 Flavor and aroma vary according to the region of production.
 In other words, the flavor profiles may differ!
 Cabernet grown in cooler climatic regions tends to produce a more dark fruit-forward wine and aromas with more earthiness, such as mint, spice, tomato leaf, leather, and herbs.

 Grapes from warmer climatic regions tend to yield more acidity with fruity-heavy notes – plums, black cherry, and blackberries.
 Cabernet Sauvignon’s unifying flavor is blackcurrant notes, also with green bell pepper, and cedar.
 All in all, it’s a full-bodied wine.